Student Organization Leader Information

 • Implement event ideas of the student org, complete forms with Office of Student Life (to reserve space, order supplies, etc.)

-More information about officer responsibilities is available in the Student Organizations Canvas Course.
+More information about officer responsibilities is available in the Student Organizations Teams Channel.

-In order for a student organization to receive funding and support, they need remain an active organization.
+In order for a student organization to receive funding and support, they must remain an active organization.
 To be considered active, the officers must:

-• Submit annual renewing form (available on Canvas) during the first quarter they will be active that year
+• Submit annual recognition form, during the first quarter they will be active that year

-Student org officers and members should meet regularly during the quarter to plan activities, set goals, and engage in the purpose of the student org.
-Student org advisors can reserve space for meetings.
+Student organization officers and members are required to meet at least 3 times during the quarter to plan activities, set goals, and engage in the purpose of the student org.
+Please complete the meeting schedule form that outline when and where meetings are held.
+OSL or you group's advisor can reserve on-campus space for meetings.
+Open classrooms should not be used for meeting space without a faculty member present.

 Student organizations can hold events, fundraisers, and travel as an official organization of LWTech.
-In order to receive funding, support, and liability coverage for an event or activity, student orgs must register the event by submitting the appropriate forms.
+To receive funding, support, and liability coverage for an event or activity, groups must register the event by submitting the appropriate forms.

 All forms must be completed at least 30 days before the date of the event, purchase, or travel.
 All forms will be reviewed by Office of Student Life and then submitted to the appropriate campus departments to fulfill the requests.